FelixNjogu/yahoo-music-recommender/README.md

 Predictions are saved into a valuable called predictions which are used in the next step to evaluate the model. predictions=model.transform(test)

+## Evaluating the Model
+A regression evaluator is used to calculate the root mean squared error of the model.
+A low rmse score is preferred to a higher one.

+evaluator=RegressionEvaluator(metricName="rmse",labelCol="rating",predictionCol="prediction")
+print("Root-mean squared error = "+str(rmse))

+The script is built to print the rmse as it runs, as shown above.
+You can also print predictions for a particular number of users as shown below.

+users=training.select(als.getUserCol()).distinct().limit(3)

+userSubsetRecs=model.recommendForUserSubset(users,10)

+userSubsetRecs.show(truncate=False)